Enrolment

 We follow the Ripponlea Kindergarten Enrolment Policy when offering places at our kinder.

-If we have more applicants than places available, we:
+If we have more applicants than places available, we use VicGov's Priority of Access criteria to decide who is offered a place first.

 • Children at risk of abuse or neglect, including children in Out-of-Home Care